oliviayugovich/LAMPSEQ/README.md

 <h3 align="center">A command-line analysis tool for species identification using  LAMP
 sequencing data</h3>

-This tool has been developed by Olivia Yugovich and Shane Sturrock as detailed in the following paper: *currently under review*

 ## INSTALLATION
-Miniforge3 is recommended as this isn’t affected by the Anaconda licensing issues for commercial sites.
+**Miniforge3** is recommended as this isn’t affected by the Anaconda licensing issues for commercial sites.
 A script is provided that will set up your miniforge3 environment if you haven’t already got one.
 Just run the `./installers/install_miniforge3.sh` script and it will set up your environment.
 Once it completes, close your current shell and open a fresh one so the conda command becomes